aplteam/Tatin/docs/PackageConfiguration.md

 ##### Cider and Tatin

 If you manage a project with Cider then you might wonder why both have a property `source` in their configuration file.
-The reason is that the Cider config file describes what's going on in the project while the Tatin package config files describes what is going on in the package that will eventually be consumed by a user.
+The reason is that the Cider config file describes what's going on in the project while the Tatin package config files describe what is going on in the package that will eventually be consumed by a user.

 Picture the following project "Foo" which consists of a single class `Foo`: